 This course will involve access to children and/or vulnerable adults.
 You will be required to obtain a satisfactory Enhanced Disclosure and Barring Service clearance (formerly termed CRB) and we will guide you through this process.

-Football Medical Association – University are currently signing an agreement with the FMA to be a direct partner.
-Links clearly to industry and provides opportunities for students to access current practice in football and potential career prospects.
+Football Medical Association – University have signed an agreement with the FMA to be a direct partner.
+Links clearly to the football industry and provides opportunities for students to access current practice in football and potential career prospects.

 Links with a variety of individuals working in elite sport who guest lecture on the programme.
-All with extensive experience in their field in the football industry.
+All with extensive experience in their field both in elite sports and in the football industry.

 The course provides an excellent networking opportunity to work with the best practitioners in the field and this provides them with opportunities to connect with these practitioners.